m3dev/gokart/README.md

 ## Getting Started
-Run `pip instgall gokart` to install the latest version from PyPI.
+Run `pip install gokart` to install the latest version from PyPI.
 [Documentation](https://gokart.readthedocs.io/en/latest/) for the latest release is hosted on readthedocs.

 ## How to Use
 Please use gokart.TaskOnKart instead of luigi.Task to define your tasks.